jschicht/UsnJrnl2Csv/readme.txt

 The size of USN_PAGE_SIZE.
 Default is 4096, which should work in most cases.
 /ScanMode:
 Which ScanMode to enter.
 Default is 0, Normal mode.
 See explanation further up.
+/TestFilename:
+Boolean value to activate extended filename validation.
+Only used with scan mode 1 or 2.
+Default value is 1.
+Will only partly work when used with unicode activated.
+/TestTimestamp:
+Boolean value to activate extended timestamp validation.
+Only used with scan mode 1 or 2.
+Default value is 1.

 The available TimeZone's to use are:
 -12.00